This country is the 'most dangerous place in the world for children'

 Bangui is in fact the safest place in the country.
 Roughly 80 percent of the Central African Republic is roiled by the kind of unrelenting bloodshed that makes it perilous even for aid workers.
 The country recorded 396 attacks on humanitarian workers just last year.
 Some aid groups have since packed up and left.

-The ruling government, backed by more than 14,000 United Nation peacekeepers, exerts control only in the capital and in small pockets elsewhere in the country, experts say.
+The government, backed by more than 14,000 United Nations peacekeepers, exerts control only in the capital and in small pockets elsewhere in the country, experts say.
 Going anywhere else by road leaves travelers exposed to attacks by marauding militia groups.

 The large swaths of territory outside Bangui don't just feel lawless; they are lawless.
 Some 14 different rebel groups control more than 75 percent of the country, which is roughly the size of Texas.

-Brownstein said the U.S. is particularly concerned about the potential of ISIS capitalizing on the instability to establish a presence in the region.
+Brownstein said the United States is particularly concerned about the potential of the Islamic State of Iraq and Syria, or ISIS, capitalizing on the instability to establish a presence in the region.

 "ISIS takes advantage of vacuums.
 Literal vacuums, security vacuums, governance vacuums, perceived moral vacuums," Brownstein said.
 "If they have somewhere else to go, that is ungoverned, or that is populated by people who are looking for champions, who feel that they are adrift in the world, and at a certain point they have no option but to cling to even a horrible champion, they can potentially move into CAR and we are simply shifting the problem."

-“For these armed groups, it’s been their m.o. to attack civilians,” said Lewis Mudge, a senior researcher in the Africa division of Human Rights Watch.
-“They burn, ransack and destroy villages and towns.”
+"For these armed groups, it's been their M.O. to attack civilians," Lewis Mudge, a senior researcher in the Africa division of Human Rights Watch, said.
+"They burn, ransack and destroy villages and towns."

 Now, Mudge added, the bulk of the militias are motivated more by profit than ideology.
 "The quickest way to collect bucks is to target the civilian population," he said.